 Stimming is a term for self-stimulatory behavior.
-It often manifests as repetitive body movement and is common among people on the autism spectrum.
+It often manifests as repetitive body movement, such as humming or hand movements.
+It is common among people on the autism spectrum.

 Stimming can bring enjoyment and help people cope with uncomfortable or stressful situations.
 They may include nail-biting, tapping, or repetitive movement of objects.